3. Solve the following system of equations by

 Check: Let x = 15 and y = -19

-And in the second equation
+and it checks.
+In the second equation

 So both answers check.